-Gavin Glakas grew up in Bethesda, Maryland and started drawing about the time he started walking.
+Gavin Glakas grew up in Bethesda, MD, and started drawing about the time he started walking.
 He studied at Washington University in St. Louis and the Slade School of Fine Art in London.
-Following graduation, he spent a year in Athens, Greece, working as an illustrator.

-After returning to the U.S., Glakas spent a year and a half working on Capitol Hill as a Senate staffer.
-He had planned to go to law school but, after an eight-month illness culminating in the removal of a tumor from his lung at the age of 24, decided to pursue his lifelong ambition of a career as an artist.
+After graduation, Glakas spent a year and a half working on Capitol Hill as a Senate staffer.
+He had planned to go to law school, but after an eight-month illness culminating in the removal of a tumor from his lung at the age of 24, he decided to pursue his lifelong ambition of a career as an artist.

 Glakas began showing his work in galleries almost immediately and spent five years studying with Danni Dawson and Robert Liberace.